How Long Does COBRA Insurance Last?

-You Can Remain On COBRA For 18 or 36 Months
+You can stay on COBRA for 18 or 36 Months

 Was this answer helpful?

-Qualifying events that would remove a partner, spouse or dependent from a healthcare plan makes those beneficiaries eligible for COBRA for up to 36 months.
-This includes death of the covered employee, divorce, separation or annulment.
-Adult children losing their dependent status, at age 26, may also use their COBRA rights for 36 months to keep the same plan they had on their parent’s health insurance.
+Qualifying events can remove a partner, spouse, or dependent from a group healthcare plan.
+These beneficiaries are then eligible for COBRA coverage for up to 36 months.
+This includes the death of the covered employee, divorce, separation or annulment.

 |Qualifying COBRA Event||Length of Continuation Coverage|